 Businesses are in a rush to get small cell wireless attachments deployed.
-Competitors are entering the field and practically racing to the utility poles and other infrastructure anticipating the rollout of next generation wireless technology.
-Some companies plan to introduce fixed 5G service by the end of year, with larger-scale rollouts in 2020 and beyond.
+In the past couple of years, competitors entered the field and practically raced to the utility poles and other infrastructure to get in on the rollout of next-generation wireless technology.
+Several companies introduced fixed 5G service in 2019, with larger-scale rollouts in 2020 and beyond.

-Small cell is a compact antenna systems designed to serve limited areas.
-They are typically attached to utility poles, street light poles, or mounted on buildings.
+Small cell is a compact antenna system designed to serve limited areas.
+They are typically attached to utility poles, streetlight poles, or mounted on buildings.

 Fiber is ideally suited to meet the growing demands placed on wireless services, such as faster upload speeds to accommodate the growing number of sensors connecting automobiles, home systems, and devices.

 While fiber is positioned to be dominant now, several other forms of backhaul are available as practical alternatives, including copper ethernet, millimeter wave, microwave, and satellite.

 In locations where fiber is already in place, it is likely to be used, even if it must be upgraded.
 The cost of upgrades can be justified by the competitive advantage and potential profits for companies who can quickly and smoothly supply reliable 5G service.

 The cost is much greater to put fiber where it doesn’t already exist.
 Businesses may find that negotiating right-of-way agreements in some locations is time-consuming and causes unacceptable delays in small cell deployment.
 Creating street-level backhaul from scratch is a big job.
 Other backhaul solutions may be attractive alternatives to fiber in those situations.